 If a dog shows other signs of illness, such as increased production of urine, fever, poor appetite, or lethargy, cystitis may be a symptom of a more serious problem.
-These dogs should be evaluated for systemic diseases and bleeding disorders.
+These dogs should be evaluated for systemic diseases and bleeding disorders, using tests such as a biochemistry profile and complete blood count (CBC) should be performed to assess metabolic and organ function.
+If a clotting problem is suspected, a bleeding or clotting profile is appropriate.
+The most common diseases that can cause cystitis as a secondary problem are diabetes mellitus, Cushing's disease, and kidney disease.